zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 995.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Our website is ESLPod.com.
 Go there and become a me mber of ESL Podcast and download the Learning Guide for this episode.
-Y ou can also like us on Facebook at facebook.com/eslpod.
+You can also like us on Facebook at facebook.com/eslpod.

 On this episode, we’re going to talk about how you should act – how you should behave – at a formal event.
 Let’s get started.